 on creating resumes, job postings, eRecruiting, etc?

-The College of Engineering and Computer Science holds a Day of Networking (Job Fair) twice a year, the first Wednesday of March and November, within the Engineering, Math and Computer Science Building (EMCS).
+The College of Engineering and Computer Science holds a Day of Networking (Career Fair) twice a year, the first Wednesday of March and November, within the Engineering, Math and Computer Science Building (EMCS).
 This event was started at the request of the students within the college.
 Having the event schedule the same time every year allow you to pre-plan and be present at all the events.

 Recent Job Postings for Students and Recent Graduates